Lamane

-Lamane or laman (also laam or lam) means "master of the land" in the Mandingue, Wolof, and Serer languages.
+Lamane or laman (also laam or lam) means "master of the land" in the Serer language.
 The name was also sometimes the title of chiefs or kings of the Serer people of the Senegambia region which includes modern day Senegal and the Gambia.
 This title was also used by some kings of the Wolof kingdoms.
-The title is sometimes used interchangeably with the old title Maad.
-After the Guelowars' migration to the Sine and the foundation of the Kingdom of Sine, "lamane" denotes a provincial chiefs answerable to the King of Sine and Saloum.
+The title is sometimes used interchangeably with the old Serer title Maad.
+After the Guelowars' migration to the Sine and the foundation of the Kingdom of Sine, "lamane" denotes a provincial chief answerable to the King of Sine and Saloum.